 Farther eastward, Mars marches away from Jupiter toward the east along the plane of the solar system.
 The Red Planet is 11.2° to the lower left of the bright Jovian Giant, the second brightest star in the sky this morning.

 Farther eastward, brilliant Venus is about 8° up in the east-northeast.
-The star Capella is in the north-northwest, slightly higher than Venus and over 37° to the left of the planet.
+The star Capella is in the north-northeast, slightly higher than Venus and over 37° to the left of the planet.

 Use a binocular to initially locate the Pleiades star cluster, 9.1° to the left of the Morning Star.
 Can you see the stellar bundle without the binocular?